Carpenter Ants Vs. Black Ants (11 Ways To Tell Them Apart)

 2. Color

-Carpenter ants are typically red, orange, yellow, black, red, black, or brown.
+Carpenter ants are typically red, orange, yellow, black, or brown, and sometimes a combination like red and black.

 Black ants are a shiny black color or a very dark brown.